pxlAurora/TagMaster/README.md

 Tagging helper for e621 (and e926) featuring:

-- Searching tags using a data set stored in the browser.
+- Searching tags using a data set stored in the browser or through a server.
 - Automatic tag alias resolution and knowledge of tag implications.
 - Tag usage counts and wiki snippets for all known tags.
 - Endless tree of related tags using wiki data.